zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **MV**: Very obviously.
 But the point is that it is a rejection of the objective stance to think that we might think that the beliefs were necessarily correct.

 **CM**: Hold on.
 Let's backtrack a little bit.
 Some people would argue that Yudkowsky was proselytizing his own beliefs.
 You said, this would make it look like he's not.
 What if he was?
-What if it his?
-Just proselytizing his own beliefs, and not the absolute truth.
+What if it is just proselytizing his own beliefs, and not the absolute truth.

 **MV**: Wait, what do you mean again by absolute truth?
 As far as I can tell, the absolute truth thing is a pure strawman.
 It is a phrase that has no meaning at all from a perspective that does not reject it.
 There's a perspective that has truth, and there is a perspective that rejects truth and invents the strawman "absolute truth", a thing that nobody who believed in truth has ever believed in, or ever hinted they believed in.